awsdocs/amazon-sagemaker-developer-guide/doc_source/neo.md

 Neo can optimize models with parameters either in FP32 or quantized to INT8 or FP16 bit\-width\.
 Neo consists of a compiler and a runtime\.
 First, the Neo compilation API reads models exported from various frameworks\.
 It converts the framework\-specific functions and operations into a framework\-agnostic intermediate representation\.
 Next, it performs a series of optimizations\.
 Then it generates binary code for the optimized operations, writes them to a shared object library, and saves the model definition and parameters into separate files\.
 Neo also provides a runtime for each target platform that loads and executes the compiled model\.

-You can create a Neo compilation job from either the Amazon SageMaker console, AWS Command Line Interface \(AWS CLI\), Python notebook, or the Amazon SageMaker SDK\.
+You can create a Neo compilation job from either the SageMaker console, AWS Command Line Interface \(AWS CLI\), Python notebook, or the SageMaker SDK\.
 With a few CLI commands, an API invocation, or a few clicks, you can convert a model for your chosen platform\.
-You can deploy the model to an Amazon SageMaker endpoint or on an AWS IoT Greengrass device quickly\.
-Amazon SageMaker provides Neo container images for Amazon SageMaker XGBoost and Image Classification models, and supports Amazon SageMaker\-compatible containers for your own compiled models\.
+You can deploy the model to an SageMaker endpoint or on an AWS IoT Greengrass device quickly\.
+SageMaker provides Neo container images for SageMaker XGBoost and Image Classification models, and supports SageMaker\-compatible containers for your own compiled models\.

 ## Neo Available Regions, Frameworks, and Operators<a name="neo-supported"></a>

 ### Neo Available Regions<a name="neo-supported-regions"></a>

-Neo is available in the following [AWS Service Regions](https://docs.aws.amazon.com/general/latest/gr/rande.html#sagemaker_region) where Amazon SageMaker is supported:
+Neo is available in the following [AWS Service Regions](https://docs.aws.amazon.com/general/latest/gr/rande.html#sagemaker_region) where SageMaker is supported:
 + **Asia Pacific** \(Hong Kong, Mumbai, Seoul, Singapore, Sydney, Tokyo\)
 + **Canada** \(Central\)
 + **China** \(Beijing, Ningxia\)